Neidz/pixel-art-tools/README.md

 ```

 ## -mode countInstaces
-The `countInstances` mode counts the instances of a pattern from a target image within a source image.
+The `countInstances` mode counts the amount instances of a pattern from target image within a source image.

 It takes the following command-line arguments: